chrislrogers/keytester/README.md

 # JavaScript Key Tester
-A simple webpage that shows keydown events.
+A simple website that shows keydown and keyup events.
 The following is a list of events supported:

 * .key
 * .which